lagom/lagom/docs/manual/java/guide/production/ProductionOverview.md

 At runtime, services need to locate each other.
 This requires you to provide an implementation of a [ServiceLocator](api/index.html?com/lightbend/lagom/javadsl/api/ServiceLocator.html).
 And, the deployment platform you choose might impose its own requirements on configuration.

 The Cassandra module provided by `akka-persistence-cassandra` uses static lookup by default.
 Lagom overrides that behavior by implementing a Session provider based on service location.
 That allows all services to continue to operate without the need to redeploy if/when the Cassandra `contact-points` are updated or fail.
 Using this approach provides higher resiliency.
-However, it is possible to hardcode the list of `contact-points` where Cassandra may be located even when the server is stared with a dynamic service locator as described in the section below.
+However, it is possible to hardcode the list of `contact-points` where Cassandra may be located even when the server is started with a dynamic service locator as described in the section below.

 ### Using static Cassandra contact points